tyaga001/serverless-postgres-nextjs-handbook/README.md

-# Serverless Postgres Next.js Handbook
+#  Neon Postgres Database and Next.js Handbook

 ![App Screenshot](images/app-screenshot-post.png)

-Welcome to the Serverless Postgres Next.js Handbook.
+Welcome to the Neon Postgres Database and Next.js Handbook.
 Follow these steps to get started:

 ## Table of Contents
 - [Introduction](#introduction)